 Proxies: Network Programming in Gerbil

-The first one is a transparent TCP proxy, written using low level socket programming with the :std/os/socket package.
+The first program is a transparent TCP proxy, written using low level socket programming with the :std/os/socket package.
 This package utilizes raw devices and opens sockets through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.

 Preliminaries

-$ cd $GERBIL_HOME/src/tutorial/proxy
+$ cd gerbil/src/tutorial/proxy

-... compile tcp-proxy
+...

 A Transparent TCP Proxy